 - Once sauce has reached desired consistency and potatoes are done, stir in clams, cream, and remaining butter.
 Bring to a simmer and allow to cook for 5 minutes more (clams don’t take long to cook).

-- If your chowder isn’t thick enough, add the slurry of cornstarch and water.
+- If your chowder isn’t thick enough, add the slurry of cornstarch and water OR

 - Turn off heat and stir for 3 -5 minutes to aid the cooling process and help flavors marry.

 Serve into bowls and garnish with reserved bacon bits and oyster crackers.
 Serve with bread or biscuits.